danjovich/serverless-pdf-generator/README.md

 ### Using NPM

 - Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS
+- Run `npx deploy` to deploy this stack to AWS

 ### Using Yarn

 - Run `yarn` to install the project dependencies
-- Run `yarn sls deploy` to deploy this stack to AWS
+- Run `yarn deploy` to deploy this stack to AWS

 ## Test your service